rpenrose/GildedRose/README.md

 In the real world I would validate this requirement with the product owner, but my code assumes that any product beginning with "Backstage passes" or "Conjured"  for example would be a Backstage pass or Conjured item.
 This change did not break any of the tests.

 ### Things I didn't do
-1. I could have used an IOC container for this solution but choose not to when reflecting on Tom's advice not to over engineer the solution.
+1. I choose not to use an IOC container for this solution when reflecting on Tom's advice not to over engineer the solution.
 I don't think that the complexity of the code quite warrants an IOC container as the end to end tests are fairly manageable at this point.
 If the code changed further this would have been a consideration.
 2. I did not move the Item class into it's own file.
 I would normally do this but was unsure whether this would enrage the Goblin?

 ##Gilded Rose Refactoring Kata